 openssl x509 -in path and filename of SSL/TLS certificate -text -noout

 - The private key must match the public key that is in the certificate.

 - The private key cannot be encrypted with a password.

-- The private key also must be an RSA private key in PEM format, where the PEM header is BEGIN RSA PRIVATE KEY and the footer is END RSA PRIVATE KEY.
+- The private key also must be an RSA private key in PEM format.